 The two main colors of the logo are red and white, symbolizing strength and fast action.

-• White – the color of purity, whitening, and purified soda.
-It indicates both the action and the appearance of the product.
+- White is the color of purity, whitening, and purified soda.
+It indicates both the product’s action and appearance.